0racle/raku-Inline-J/README.md

 free
 ----
 This calls the `JFree` C function to free the J interpreters memory.
 Ideally, this should not need to be run, as `Inline::J` objects call this method on `DESTROY`.
-However, during beta testing of this module, I did occasionally run into memory leak issues, which have not occurred when I manually run `free` at `END`.

 ```raku
 END { j.free }